its4utuff/gorgias-help/src/04-templates.rst

 The power of the templates is given by the `Handlebars <http://handlebarsjs.com/>`_ template library.

+To see the complete list of possible time formats check out momentjs formatting `here <http://momentjs.com/docs/#/parsing/string-format/>`_.

 .. note:: If the variable value is missing (e.g. no First Name for the contact) the variable is replace with an empty string.